OCA/odoo-community.org/01_about.md

 ## Founding members

-The OpenERP Community Association has been launched in 2013 by the following founding members:
+The Odoo Community Association has been launched in 2013 by the following founding members:

 + [Camptocamp](https://www.camptocamp.com/)
 + [Therp](http://therp.nl/)